The FAIR Principles

 - License is a mandatory term for Open Access and Embargoed records and needs to be specified.

 - Data which is downloaded by a user is subject to the specified license in the metadata.

 - R1.2. (meta)data are associated with detailed provenance

 - Every data and metadata uploaded to RODARE is associated to a registered RODARE user.

 - In the record's metadata the original authors can be specified.

 - R1.3. (meta)data meet domain-relevant community standards

-- RODARE is a multi-domain repository.
+- RODARE is a multi-domain institutional repository.
 The DataCite Metadata Scheme is a broadly applicable and universally accepted cross-domain metadata standard.